prysm.polynomials#

 • beta (float) – second Jacobi shape parameter

-• alphas (numpy.ndarray, optional) – array to store the alpha sums in, alphas[0] contains the sum and is returned if not None, alphas should be of shape (len(s), x.shape) see _initialize_alphas if you desire more information
+• alphas (ndarray, optional) – array to store the alpha sums in, alphas[0] contains the sum and is returned if not None, alphas should be of shape (len(s), x.shape) see _initialize_alphas if you desire more information

 Returns: